West of Scotland Cricket Club: History

 In 1891, Dr. W.G.
 Grace brought a team to Partick and won by an innings and 33 runs.
-By 1922 the Club had a membership of over 500, seating accommodation for 3,500 and a turnstile at every entrance.
+By 1922 the club had a membership of over 500, seating accommodation for 3,500 and a turnstile at every entrance.
 A reconstructed pavilion was opened in April 1923 by the then President, Mr. Peter Dawson and a new scoreboard built in 1936.

 Following damage sustained during World War II extensive repairs were made to both the pavilion and ground which included the acquisition of turf from Renfrew Golf Course.

 Between 1965 and 1970 Scotland played matches at Hamilton Crescent against New Zealand, the West Indies, MCC and Ireland.
 In August 1975 a benefit match was held for the then Club Professional, Salahuddin, and those taking part included Colin Cowdrey, Mike Denness, Intikhab Alam, Majid Khan, Asif Iqbal and Sir Garfield Sobers.

 Ongoing improvements to the ground and buildings enabled West to continue hosting Senior and International matches and a visit by a Pakistan touring side in 1982 was followed by a series of Benson and Hedges One Day matches between Scotland and Gloucestershire, Leicestershire, Yorkshire, Derbyshire and Northamptonshire.
 In July 1989 3,500 spectators watched Scotland play Australia.
 Following this, Scotland also played Essex and Kent at Hamilton Crescent.

 West has become a regular venue for the Scottish Cup Final, held at the end of August and the tradition of hosting Representative Fixtures has continued with five European Championship Matches being held at Hamilton Crescent during 2000, namely Holland v.
 Ireland, Gibraltar v.
 Portugal, England Cricket Board XI v.
 Scotland, France v.
 Greece and Holland v.
 Denmark.

 Youth System

 The Indoor School was opened in February 1957 and was the first of its kind in Scotland.
-It has produced an array of youngsters who have come through the ranks and now play an impressive level of cricket.
+It has produced an array of youngsters who have come through the ranks and now play a notable level of cricket.
 Moneeb Iqbal now plays at Durham and made his first class debut in 2006.
 In this game Iqbal took a stunning catch on the deep square leg boundary and it has been said that Iqbal is a favourite of the then Durham captain Michael Hussey.

-Another product of the coveted West Youth system is Craig Wright, the ex-Captain of the Scottish national team.
+Another product of the West Youth system is Craig Wright, the ex-Captain of the Scottish national team.
 Wright left West of Scotland for Carlton CC due to work commitments.
-He has now moved back west to the controversial Greenock CC all-stars and captained them to SNCL Premier League Success in 2007.
+He has now moved back west to the Greenock CC all-stars and captained them to SNCL Premier League Success in 2007.

-Through the work of the Club's Junior Convener, Jim Young, and voluntary coaches, the club has produced many players and over the past three years the recent coach, John Blain instigated a Development XI to introduce them into senior cricket.
+Through the work of the club's Junior Convener, Jim Young, and voluntary coaches, the club has produced many players and over the past three years the recent coach, John Blain instigated a Development XI to introduce them into senior cricket.